TRaubenheimer18/Digital-Portfolio/README.md

 # Teyana Raubenheimer: GitHub Digital-Portfolio
+Welcome to my Work-Readiness Digital Portfolio.
+This portfolio showcases my development through the FID Standard Work-Readiness Module, highlighting five essential areas which is Career Counselling, Skills and Interests, Personality Assessment, CV Creation, and CV Submission.
+Each section includes evidence of learning and reflection using the STAR technique to demonstrate how my knowledge and workplace readiness have progressed throughout this course.

 ## Career Counselling
 ### Evidence:
+> **Completed the quiz at the end of the topic.**
 ![Tomolor](https://github.com/TRaubenheimer18/Digital-Portfolio/blob/main/career%20development.png)

+_My goal is to secure an entry-level position as a Junior Web Developer within the next 12 months._

+- **Specific**: To complete a Javascript framework course using React and practice by building projects.
+- **Measurable**: Try to build at least 1 fully functional full-stack web app.
+- **Achievable**: Allocate 3 hours a day to learn and practice the framework.
+- **Relevant**: Learning this framework will align with my ICT diploma that I am currently studying for.
+- **Time-bound**: I will try to reach my goal within 1 year.

 ### Reflection:
 - As we know it, during the early stages of career exploration, many individuals, including myself, struggle with uncertainty about which career path to pursue or how to achieve long-term goals.